20k/crapmud_documentation/README.md

 If your script is lowsec, all higher seclevel functions are available, eg. If you call ls_call, ls_call, ms_call, hs_call, and fs_call are available, but your script must be nullsec for ns_call to be available (so you cannot eval ns_call without at least one ns_call statement being made available to the parser as a regular statement)

+The *s_call series of functions take a second boolean argument to indicate if the script should be launched asynchronously.
+You may not get the return value of an asynchronous script launch, or pass it arguments

 Example:

     ///this script is highsec due to hs_call function(c, a)
 	{
+        ns_call("i20k.some_nullsec", true)(); //launches some_nullsec asynchronously
 		return hs_call("i20k.highsec")(); //dont forget the second set of ()s!
 	}